Hurry, selected offers ending soon Book now.

 The cooking zone

-This is likely to include your hob, oven, extractor, and pots and pans storage.
+This is likely to include your hob, oven, extractor, and storage for pots and pans.

-This may include your refrigerator, preparation worktops, pantry cupboard space, and crockery storage.
+This may include your fridge, prep worktop with chopping board, larder cupboard, and crockery storage.

 The washing-up zone